Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Results

 where $C_e$ is the energy of a single spin configuration, $C_\text{Max}$ is the global maximum energy, and $C_\text{Min}$ is the global minimum energy.
 The maximum and minimum energies are computed using Gurobi (for all remaining simulations the Gurobi computations are strictly minimization).

-Figure~\ref{fig:random_sampling_energies} is an initial and simple way to probe the energy spectrum of these problem instances - in particular we see that there is concentration of the random sampling energy near an approximation ratio of $0$ as the system size increases.
-This means that the problem instances are not incredibly easy to solve in the sense that randomly sampling does not give a large approximation ratio as the system size grows.
+Figure~\ref{fig:random_sampling_energies} is an initial and simple way to probe the energy spectrum of these problem instances - in particular we see that there is concentration of the random sampling energy near an approximation ratio of $0.5$ as the system size increases.
+This means that the problem instances are not trivially easy to solve in the sense that randomly sampling does not give a large approximation ratio as the system size grows.

-Figure~\ref{fig:quadratic_Gurobi_time} shows the Gurobi runtime scaling as a function of system size for the problem instances with no higher-order terms.
+Figure~\ref{fig:quadratic_Gurobi_time} shows the Gurobi runtime scaling as a function of system size for the problem instances with no higher-order terms, where we see not only very low absolute runtimes but also a scaling that appears to be approximately linear.
+For these Ising models with no cubic terms, since the binary IQP approach already works very well at finding the optimal solution, we do not additionally run the binary ILP method with Gurobi.

 Figure~\ref{fig:cubic_Gurobi_time} shows the Gurobi runtime scaling as a function of system size for the problem instances with cubic terms.
-Figure~\ref{fig:cubic_Gurobi_time} shows clearly that the relatively un-optimized \texttt{dimod} order-reduction method which introduces many auxiliary terms results in significantly more total computation time.
+Figure~\ref{fig:cubic_Gurobi_time} shows clearly that the order-reduction binary IQP method requires more computation time compared to the binary ILP method -- a potential reason for this could be the addition of auxiliary variables in the binary IQP case.
 Both Figure~\ref{fig:quadratic_Gurobi_time} and Figure~\ref{fig:cubic_Gurobi_time} show approximately linear time scaling.
 The average case runtime in Figures~\ref{fig:quadratic_Gurobi_time} and \ref{fig:cubic_Gurobi_time} does not substantially deviate from the largest or smallest runtimes, suggesting that these measured runtimes are reasonably consistent across different random polynomial coefficient choices.

 Figure~\ref{fig:quadratic_SA_TTS} shows time to solution scaling as a function of system size for the problem instances with no higher-order terms, with $100$ and $1000$ fixed variable sweep updates.
 Figure~\ref{fig:quadratic_SA_TTS} datapoints are only shown up until there is still finite sampling of an optimal solution, using the fixed number of samples computed for each instance.
 Figure~\ref{fig:quadratic_SA_TTS} appears to show exponential scaling.